 As many cannabis science experts have noted, it’s “extraordinarily cumbersome, and as a result of that, researchers don’t want to get into the field,” she said.

-The only cannabis that can be studied legally by scientists is that grown by the University of Mississippi.
+The only cannabis that scientists can study legally is grown by the University of Mississippi.
 Many have agreed that by all measures, it is sub-par.
 For years, the Drug Enforcement Administration (DEA) made it very difficult even to study that.

-Volkow said she’s happy the DEA consented to expand the number of manufacturers recently.
+Volkow said she’s happy the DEA recently consented to expand the number of manufacturers.

 Volkov was appointed NIDA Director in 2003 by former President George W. Bush.